-Take the Quiz to see how much you really know about Grains…
+Take the Quiz to see if you know about the Grains Group…

 Nutrition Education Series

-In this quiz we are going to learn more about why eating Grains is good for you and the overall role it plays in your diet.
+In this quiz we are going to learn more about why the grains group is important to good overall nutrition.
+And why eating Grains is so good for you and the overall role it plays in your diet.
 This may be tougher than the previous quizzes, but no worries, we’ve got your back!
 Complete the quiz, then scroll down for more information about each question.
 Have fun!

 Now Don’t Peek at the Answers Below…